Cray-HPE/docs-csm/introduction/differences.md

 The following features have been completely removed:

    * cray-conman pod.
 This has been replaced by cray-console-node.
-   * The cray-externaldns-coredns, cray-externaldns-etcd, and cray-externaldns-wait-for-etcd pods have been removed.
-PowerDNS is now the provider of the external DNS service.
    * CFS v1 API and CLI.
 The v2 API/CLI has been the default since CSM 0.9 (Shasta 1.4).

 <a name="other_changes"></a>